thanikad/thanikad/README.md

 - 👋 Hi, I’m @thanikad and have more than 15 years of software development experience.
 - 👀 I’m interested in mobile application development
-- 🌱 I’m currently learning React native
+- 🌱 I’m currently working on Flutter
-- 💞️ I’m looking to collaborate on ecommerce project using React Native
+- 💞️ I’m looking to collaborate on ecommerce project using Flutter or React Native
 - 📫 You can email me at thanikad@gmail.com

 <!---